lucdalton/node-text-match/readme.md

-AND, OR are binary operators and are of the following form:
+AND & OR are binary operators and are of the following form:

 ```javascript
 {